Skip to main content

 Are daytime or evening hours better at Lucky Star?

 Evening is the stronger choice if you want more of a night-out plan, since Lucky Star has evening hours Wednesday through Saturday and stays open later on Friday and Saturday.
-Daytime hours are listed Wednesday through Sunday, making it useful for a more casual visit.
+Daytime hours run Wednesday through Sunday, making it useful for a more casual visit.

 What should I order at Lucky Star?

-The verified information identifies Lucky Star as a Taiwanese restaurant, but it does not confirm specific signature dishes.
+Lucky Star is a Taiwanese restaurant.
 Plan around Taiwanese cuisine generally, check the current menu before you go if you need a specific item.

 Does Lucky Star handle dietary restrictions?